The Best Ways to Invest Money 2024

 Liquidity is limited.

 Annuities typically lock you in for a period of time, with penalties for early withdrawals.
-There may be a limited annual amount you can withdraw, but make sure this is sufficient to meet your needs.
+You may be able to withdraw a limited amount annually, but make sure this is sufficient to meet your needs.

 It is possible to be too conservative as an investor, especially when pursuing long-term goals such as saving for retirement.